BOTANICAL ART & ARTISTS

 • Full plate illustrations ONLY. (inclusive of habit study and diagnostic features of the species).

-Nature of entry - technical
+Nature of entry - TECHNICAL

 • Illustrations MUST be "ready for publication" and capable of being reduced to 67% of the original size without loss of detail.